 Tengboche, located on a hill above Imja Khola, is the most common night halt after Namche.
-The monastery is located across the canyon from Khunde, on a high ridge.
+The monastery is located across the canyon from Khunde on a high ridge.
 In 1989, the original Tengboche Monastery burned destroyed and was replaced by a more robust construction.

-The gorgeous Gompa (monastery) is surrounded by pines, azaleas, and colourful rhododendrons, with a spectacular panoramic vista of Everest, Lhotse, and Ama Dablam.
+The gorgeous Gompa (monastery) is surrounded by pines, azaleas, and colorful rhododendrons, with a spectacular panoramic vista of Everest, Lhotse, and Ama Dablam.
 There are numerous teahouses and lodges in Tengboche, as well as large camping areas.

-Well, the Everest Base Camp itself!
+The Everest Base Camp itself

-What's more iconic than being this close to Everest?!
+What's more iconic than being this close to Everest?
 The base camp is located at the foot of the Khumbu Glacier, surrounded by some of the world's most famous Himalayan peaks.
-The EBC is a must-see for adventurers from all around the world!
+The EBC is a must-see for adventurers from all around the world.

 Thousands of trekkers visit the base camp and other Nepalese circuits each year without attempting to climb the mountains.
 It is a tremendous achievement in and of itself to reach Everest's base camp.
-From the camp, you witness spectacular views of the Himalayan Mountains and glaciers.
+From the camp, you will witness spectacular views of the Himalayan Mountains and glaciers.

-Kala Patthar and Everest's many faces!
+Kala Patthar and Everest's many faces

 Nuptse, Changtse, and Lhotse can all be seen from Kala Patthar.
 Many people ascend to Kala Patthar first thing in the morning to watch the sunrise, but the sun rises behind Everest and Lhotse, resulting in mediocre photos.
 Late afternoon hiking is ideal.
 You can see Everest and Lhotse bathed in golden light if the weather cooperates.
 During this 10-day trek package, a visit to Kala Patthar is essential for the views!

-You will spend the night in many different directions in the Everest Region, learning about Sherpa culture and traditions.
+You will spend the night in many different locations in the Everest Region, learning about Sherpa culture and traditions.
 Don't be afraid to approach the locals; they are friendly and helpful.
 They'd be delighted to join in the conversation and may even share centuries-old legends.
 The entire excursion allows us to trek in the Everest region while learning about Buddhist temples and Sherpa culture.

-The panoramic view of some of the world's tallest mountain peaks along with the unique blend of vegetation and terrain makes the trek to the Everest region particularly special.
+The panoramic view of some of the world's tallest mountain peaks, along with the unique blend of vegetation and terrain, makes the trek to the Everest region particularly special.

-During the journey, you will be able to enjoy Mount Everest (8,848 meters), Mount Cho Oyu (8,201 meters), Mount Nuptse (7,861 meters), Mount Ama Dablam (6,812 meters), Mount Thamserku (6,623 meters), Mount Kongde (6,187 meters), Mount Pumori (7,161 meters), and other peaks.
-Being able to gaze at the Himalayas in crystal clarity has to be one of the coolest emotions in the world!
+During the journey, you will be able to enjoy the vistas of Mount Everest (8,848 meters), Mount Cho Oyu (8,201 meters), Mount Nuptse (7,861 meters), Mount Ama Dablam (6,812 meters), Mount Thamserku (6,623 meters), Mount Kongde (6,187 meters), Mount Pumori (7,161 meters), and other peaks.
+Being able to gaze at the Himalayas in crystal clarity has to be one of the coolest emotions in the world.

-10 Days Everest Base Camp Short Trek Itinerary
+10 Days Everest Base Camp Trek Cost for 2023, 2024